kai-nehler/mantar/README.md

                            k = "log(n)",
                            pcor_merge_rule = "and",
                            cor_method = "adapted")
+#> Using the 'pearson' correlation method because the number of distinct values suggests continuous variables.
 #> No missing values in data.
 Sample size for each variable is equal to the number of rows in the data.
 # View estimated partial correlations
 result